Barentsburg: 2006 fire

-On October 17, 2006, Norwegian inspectors detected a smouldering underground fire in Barentsburg, prompting fears that an open fire might break out, which would have forced the total evacuation of Barentsburg for an indefinite period of time, and would also have caused environmental problems of unknown magnitude for the entire archipelago.
+On 17 October 2006, Norwegian inspectors detected a smouldering underground fire in Barentsburg, prompting fears that an open fire might break out, which would have forced the total evacuation of Barentsburg for an indefinite period of time, and would also have caused environmental problems of unknown magnitude for the entire archipelago.
 The fire was later contained.
 Coal mining resumed at the end of 2010.

+2020s

+In 2022, Russia announced new investment plans to support its presence in Barentsburg and Pyramiden.
+Then, in 2023, amid continuing tensions around Russia's war against Ukraine, the Russian Consulate General and Arktikugol staged a May 9 Day victory parade through Barentsburg consisting of 50 cars, snowmobiles, trucks and buses and also including a low-flying Mi-8 helicopter.
+While the Governor of Svalbard, Lars Fause, was reportedly invited to attend, he declined.

+According to a report in the Economist in 2025, relations between Russian and other towns were better during the Cold War, with residents ending visits on national days.

 Status

 Under the terms of the Svalbard Treaty of 1920, citizens of signatory countries have equal rights to exploit natural resources, and as a result Russia, along with Norway (via the Sveagruva mine and Mine 7), maintains mining operations on Svalbard.
 However, as Svalbard is under Norwegian sovereignty, the Russian government is represented in Barentsburg by a consulate.
-This is the northernmost diplomatic mission of any kind in the world.

 Consequently, the town has a Norwegian postcode, 9178.
 Similarly, it uses Norwegian telephone numbering.